 There is an interesting meadow just across the Old Spey Bridge with a variety of wild flowers along the edge of it beside the Spey.
 We can also walk back along the minor road where there are a couple of areas which are home to the Northern Brown Argus.

-We will walk through the reserve looking for butterflies (e.g. Speckled Wood, Dark Green Fritillary and Scotch Argus) and anything else of interest, such as Golden-ringed Dragonflies.
-Then, late afternoon or early evening we hope to see Purple Hairstreak butterflies as they habitually gather in the tops of oak trees.
+We will walk through the reserve looking for butterflies like the Speckled Wood, Dark Green Fritillary and Scotch Argus and we hope to see Purple Hairstreak butterflies later in the day too.

 A look through moth traps run the night before.
 When we moth trapped here in June 2014 we recorded 76 moth species (58 macro-moths and 18 micro-moths).

 Another session of cutting back and clearing trackside vegetation to improve the habitat for Pearl-bordered Fritillary and Dingy Skipper.